allisonlynnbasore14/ComputerMusic/program.md

 Below is a more specific diagram of the basic structure of our program.

  A major compoent of the program are the class definitions.
 These class definitions set up a framework for note and song objects that we created.
 This allowed us to keep these type of objects consistent.
 Each song object has a list of notes intervals to play the notes in.
 The note class specifies that every note has a tone, a duration, and a volume.

  *****
+## Program Architecture

+Below is a further description of how our program makes a song, from the user input to the creation of a new melody.

+### User Chooses a song:

+To begin making music, a user will chose a song the user interface.
+This interface is a web app that is complied by a web browser on by the users own computer once they run the program.
+We used Flask to power the program to make a web app.
+Flask is framework specifically made for powering web application with python.
+The reason we chose Flask as opposed to other similar frameworks like Django or Pyramid, was for Flack’s simplicity.
+Since we were generally beginners in making web applications, we decided a simple framework would fit our needs best.
+Using CSS (Cascade Style Sheets), we styled a simple interface form where the user can pick a song and launch program that makes a new song.

+### Import MIDI files:

+In order to use the MIDI files, we needed to extract certain information.
+First we found the number of ticks per beat, which is the units for the change in time between beats.
+Essentially, ticks represent how many time units to wait for each note to play.
+Next, we extract the beats per minute, the tempo, key, and the specific notes of the song that makes up the melody.

+### Organize file data:

+Next, we organized the data form the MIDI files by making classes of objects.
+Each file makes a song class that is made up of notes that are in a note class.
+In order to be considered a song, the object must have a list of notes, a list of durations, and a list of intervals.
+To be a note, an object must have a tone, a duration, and volume.
+All of these properties are important for the objects in order to perform Markov Chain analysis.

+### Make Markov dictionary of song notes:

+This process prepared our program to perform Markov Chain analysis on the song.
+Markov Chain analysis is essentially observing the patterns in a series of objects.
+In our case, the Markov Chain algorithm counts how many times certain objects are found together.
+For example, if a C# note often follows a D# in the input song, the output song would be more likely to have a C# following a D#.
+This algorithm is made with weights applied to each pattern and then randomly selected to make a new song.
+The more times a pattern shows up, the more likely that it will be in the new song.
+Our program performs this analysis on the duration, note sequence, and intervals of each input song.

+### Music theory analysis:

+In addition to Markov analysis, we wanted to include a way to make the semi-randomly generated music more harmonious.
+Music theory is the study of the practices of composers to make music audibly attractive.
+Certain songs are catcher than other songs and music theory is the study of that phenomenon.
+We choose to apply some of the ideas of music theory into our algorithm in the form of making a bassline riff.
+A riff is essentially, a melody or rhythm that is repeated in a song.
+A bassline is the rhymic part of a song that is often played in a low pitch.
+There are four options for a base in our program.
+Two of them are based on traditional pop songs and the second two are the inverses of the first two.
+This additon is made to match the current use of the Markov Chain output.

+Lastly, the information from the music theory analysis is made into a form that the Sonic Pi application understands and the song begins to play.

+*****
+## Parts of the Program

+Below is a further description of all the elements to our program.

 ### MIDI Files